Bulk Operations using Entity Framework Core Extension

-In this article, I will discuss Bulk Operations using Entity Framework Core Extension with Examples.
-Please read our previous article, discussing Bulk Insert, Update, and Delete Operations in Entity Framework Core with Examples.
-At the end of this article, you will understand the following pointers:
+In this article, I will discuss Bulk Operations in Entity Framework Core using Z.EntityFramework.Extensions.EFCore Extension with Examples.
+Please read our previous article, which discussed Bulk Insert, Update, and Delete Operations in Entity Framework Core with Examples.

 Install-Package Z.EntityFramework.Extensions.EFCore

-Once you install the Z.EntityFramework.Extensions.EFCore package, you can verify the same inside the Packages folder as shown in the below image.
+Once you install the Z.EntityFramework.Extensions.EFCore package, you can verify it inside the Packages folder, as shown in the image below.

-Entity Framework Extensions extend your DbContext with high-performance bulk operations: BulkSaveChanges, BulkInsert, BulkUpdate, BulkDelete, BulkMerge, and more.
+Z.EntityFramework.Extensions.EFCore Extensions extends our DbContext with high-performance bulk operations: BulkSaveChanges, BulkInsert, BulkUpdate, BulkDelete, BulkMerge, and more.
 It Supports SQL Server, MySQL, Oracle, PostgreSQL, SQLite, and more.
-For more information, please check the below two links.
+For more information, please check the two links below.

 namespace EFCoreCodeFirstDemo.Entities